-The DSL is: Mrs S Burdis.
-In the absence of the DSL, child protection matters will be dealt with by: Mr M Bingham.
+The Designated Safeguarding Lead is: Mrs S Burdis.
+In the event that the DSL is unavailable, safeguarding matters will be dealt with by the wider safeguarding team: Mr M Bingham (Safeguarding Manager), Miss C Bellas (Family Liaison Officer/Safeguarding team) and Ms A Young (Safeguarding and Attendance Officer).